What is Ayurveda?

 There’s also evidence that certain Ayurvedic medicines and therapies are harmful.
 For example, some Ayurvedic herbal medicines might contain toxic levels of lead, mercury or arsenic, which can seriously harm children.
 And some Ayurvedic therapies can be dangerous.
 These include vomiting, enemas and withdrawing blood.

-Ayurvedic therapy for autism that involves a vegetarian or vegan diet will need careful planning to make sure children get all the nutrients they need.
+Ayurvedic therapy for autism that involves dietary changes or restrictions will need careful planning to make sure children get all the nutrients they need.
+Children will also need to be monitored for allergies.

 Ayurvedic practitioners offer Ayurveda at private clinics.
-Some practitioners are certified by Ayurvedic associations.
-But Ayurveda might also be offered by inexperienced practitioners.
+Some practitioners are certified by Ayurvedic associations, but these associations are not regulated in Australia.
+Ayurveda might also be offered by untrained or inexperienced practitioners.

-Although you can buy Ayurvedic herbal medicines in health food stores and online, many Ayurvedic therapies have not been proven to be safe and effective.
+Although you can buy Ayurvedic herbal medicines in health food stores and online, many Ayurvedic therapies have not been proven to be safe or effective.

 It’s always best to speak to your GP or paediatrician or a dietitian before using this therapy.

 If you’re thinking about Ayurvedic therapy for your autistic child, see your GP or one of the other professionals working with your child.
-They can talk with you about its risks and benefits.
+They can talk with you about whether the therapy works and what its risks are.

-If your autistic child is having Ayurvedic therapy, you need to take your child to a clinic for sessions.
+If your autistic child is having Ayurvedic therapy, you’ll need to take your child to a clinic for sessions.

 You might also need to choose and buy Ayurvedic herbal medicine, plan and make changes to your child’s diet, and make time for daily routines like yoga, meditation and breathing exercises.